 A student is not allowed to take dissertation credits (USP 603) until after they have passed their comprehensive field area examinations.
 After passing the exams, students may register for, and count toward the minimum 27 dissertation credits required, up to 9 credits of USP 603 Dissertation before being advanced to candidacy.
+If there is a time lag after earning 9 credits of USP 603 and the student has not yet qualified to be advanced, they should enroll in USP 601 hours.

-4.2.6 Time limits
+4.2.7 Time limits

 Students must adhere to the following TSUSP time limits.
-NOTE: these are not the same as the timelines stipulated by the Graduate School, and take precedence over them.
+NOTE: these are not the same as the timelines stipulated by the Graduate School and take precedence over them.